MingLin-home/MingLin-home.github.io/md_src/index.md

 <img style="float: left; padding-right:15px" src="./ming_photo.jpg" >

 I am a Senior Applied Scientist at Amazon.com LCC.
-My research interests include Mathematical Foundation of Deep Learning and Statistical Machine Learning, with their applications in deep learning acceleration, computer vision and mobile AI.
+My research interests include Mathematical Foundation of Deep Learning and Statistical Machine Learning, with  applications in deep learning acceleration, computer vision and mobile AI.
 Before I joined Amazon, I was a Staff Algorithm Engineer at [DAMO Academy of Alibaba Group (U.S.)](https://damo.alibaba.com/) from April 2018 to July 2022.
 I was a Research Investigator in the Medical School of Michigan University from Sep 2015 to April 2018.
 I worked as a postdoctoral researcher in the School of Computer Science at Carnegie Mellon University from July 2014 to Sep 2015.
 I received my Ph.D. degree in computer science from Tsinghua University in 2014.
 During my Ph.D. study, I had been a visiting scholar in Michigan State University and in CMU from Dec 2013 to July 2014.

 <br>